Anil-2001/work-flow/README.md

 We are on the new feature brach now

-This is amazing being in develop branch
+This is amazing being in develop branches this is one more from git itself